MCV4U Course - Grade 12 Calculus and Vectors, University Preparation

 Course Description

-This course builds on students’ previous experience with functions and their developing understanding of rates of change.
+Calculus and Vectors Grade 12: This course builds on students’ previous experience with functions and their developing understanding of rates of change.
 Students will solve problems involving geometric and algebraic representations of vectors and representations of lines and planes in three-dimensional space; broaden their understanding of rates of change to include the derivatives of polynomial, sinusoidal, exponential, rational, and radical functions; and apply these concepts and skills to the modeling of real-world relationships.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 This course is intended for students who choose to pursue careers in fields such as science, engineering, economics, and some areas of business, including those students who will be required to take a university-level calculus, linear algebra, or physics course.
+Contact us to know more about Calculus and Vectors Grade 12

 Overall Curriculum Expectations